Berkeley-BORIS/BORIS_Cam2EyeRegData/README.md

-BerkeleyVisionStatsCam2EyeReg
+BORIS_Cam2EyeReg
 =============================

-data for performing camera to eye coordinate system registration in the Berkeley Vision Stats dataset
+data for performing camera to eye coordinate system registration in the BORIS dataset